 Companies House WebFiling Dashboard Vulnerability Exploited for Fraud

-The UK’s Companies House suspended its WebFiling dashboard after a security flaw allowed unauthorized access to corporate and personal details of directors.
-The vulnerability enabled attackers to view and potentially modify registration details of around five million companies, exposing them to phishing and fraud.
+The UK's Companies House suspended its WebFiling dashboard after a security flaw allowed unauthorized access to corporate and personal details of directors.
+The vulnerability, introduced during an update in October 2025, enabled attackers to view and potentially modify registration details of around five million companies, exposing them to phishing and fraud.
 The flaw was discovered by Dan Neidle and John Hewitt, who demonstrated how easy it was to exploit.
-Companies House has taken the dashboard offline for investigation, but the extent of the impact and whether modifications were made remains unclear.
-Directors are advised to check their registration data for unauthorized changes.
+Companies House has taken the dashboard offline for investigation and has since restored the service.
+The agency confirmed that the flaw could only be exploited by logged-in users and that no user passwords or identity verification data were compromised.
+The extent of the impact and whether modifications were made remains unclear, and the agency is investigating further.

 Show sources